CleverRaven/Cataclysm-DDA/doc/tutorial_mapping.md

   },
 ```

 Now I'm going to lay out some rooms in the north half.
 I'm going to make that area into a few enclosed rooms.
 I want to make these rooms into nested map chunks, and nested maps need to be squares, so I'll make sure all the rooms are square.
 I don't *have* to do it this way - I could make a 5x4 room and just make sure all the chunks I used in it had a wall along the bottom or placed "t_null" there.
+I tend to run a row of numbers across and up one of the walls to make sure I know the size of the room.
+I'll delete those around the same time as I defined the nested maps.

 I'm also going to make sure to stick a bathroom in there.
 Never forget bathrooms.